SoftUni-Internal/interactive-content/EN/03-Regex/03-Regular-Expressions-In-JS.md

 - Use quantifiers to match a specific number of digits.
 - Use a capturing group to make sure the delimiter is only one of the allowed characters (space or hyphen) and not a combination of both \(e.g. \+359 2\-111 111 has mixed delimiters, it is invalid\).
 Use a group backreference to achieve this.
 - Add a word boundary at the end of the match to avoid partial matches (the last example on the right hand side).
-- Ensure that before the `+` sign there is either a space or the beginning of the string.
+- Ensure that before the `+` sign there is either a space or it is the beginning of the string.

 # Example